Filirom1/concoct/README.md

 Shortly I will do the grails, and the maven plugin because I need it, keep tuned.

+*Update : If you are looking for a runtime solution or a maven very configurable build-time solution look at [wro4j](http://code.google.com/p/wro4j/)*

 How to import using Maven
 -------------------------